-The human development index of the Kingdom rose from 0.603 in 1975 to 0.812 in 2005.
-Source: UN Human Development Database http://hdr.undp.org/statistics.
+(1) The human development index of the Kingdom rose from 0.603 in 1975 to 0.812 in 2005.

-Development and Productive Employment of Human Resources: Through education and training, human development indicators have shown notable gains in the past two decades.
+- Rationalization of Role of Oil Revenues: Oil revenues have been the main engine of development.
+Despite expansion and diversification of the economic base, oil revenues remain the main source of state budget revenues that finance investment and operational expenditures.
+However, oil resources are non-renewable.
+Optimal utilization of the national capital represented by oil wealth would, therefore, require investing it in renewable assets that contribute to diversifying the economic base and achieving sustainable development; thereby enhancing non-oil public revenues and facilitating transformation of oil revenues into productive assets and human capital. - Development and Productive Employment of Human Resources: Through education and training, human development indicators have shown notable gains in the past two decades.
 However, demand for labour to meet the requirements of the development process surpassed national labour supply in many professions, necessitating recruitment of foreign labour.
-Suadization of jobs thus remains one of the main development challenges.
+Saudization of jobs thus remains one of the main development challenges.

 Moreover, in recent years, there has also been a mismatch between outputs of education and training and the skills and specializations required by development, leading to structural unemployment among citizens.
-This multi-dimensional issue is one the main development challenges.
+This multi-dimensional issue is one of the main development challenges.